10 Different Types of Sheep Breeds That Produce Milk

 Islanders are the domestic sheep breed in Iceland.
 It is part of the short-tailed group of sheep in Northern Europe and is more significant than most races.

-However, people believe that it was introduced in Iceland by the Vikings in the late ninth or early tenth century.
+However, people believe the Vikings introduced it in Iceland in the late ninth or early tenth century.

 Also, it is a sheep with a thin body and long, light legs.
-There are various black, black, white, gray, brown, etc., both polled and polished.
+Various black, black, white, gray, brown, etc., are polled and polished.

 You have a body modeled.
-They would notably suit every farm which needs sheep for the manufacturing of cheese.
+They would notably suit every farm which needs sheep to manufacture cheese.

 8. Bovec Sheep